jackarmley/kimclements-jekyll/index.md

 ---
-title: Home
+title: Hello
-layout: home
+layout: post-listing
 ---

-Hi!
-I am Kim.
+My name is Kim.
+I am an illustrator based in London.